 The reality is that a sealing or an expungement changes your arrest record from a public record to a non-public record.
 It does not eliminate it from everywhere.
 The AGO opinions are correct, however the F.D.L.E. and the F.B.I. maintain confidential data regarding your arrest for statistical and historical purposes as well as to supply information to agencies that fall within the exceptions of disclosure, the entitled entities.
 That does not mean there are no benefits to expunging or sealing your criminal record.
 On the contrary, there are many.
 Florida has one of the most expansive legal protections in the nation.

 What An Expungement Does For You

-The definitions above are accurate but they do not tell you what a Florida Criminal Record Expungement does for you.
 A Florida sealed or expunged record will mean the following for you:

 - Your record is removed from government offices such as the Clerk’s Office, Local Law Enforcement Agencies, State Attorney’s Office.

 - Your record is no longer a Public Record under Florida law.

 - The State of Florida can no longer disseminate information pertaining to that record to private citizens or corporations.